 Water plantain grows in wetlands and produces clusters of small pinkish or water flowers for a beautiful appearance.
 It can reach about 3 feet high at maturity and is easily recognized by its distinctive leaf shape.
 The leaves are broadly pointed or rounded, and it is available in two species, which include ribbon-leaved and narrow-leaved plantain.
 Also, it serves as a shelter for water species to camouflage themselves in and a nesting area for various fish species to lay their eggs upon safely.
 These distinctive features make it a great addition when decorating a water garden.

 Duck potato, usually known as common arrowhead, grows 2-4 feet tall and has large, evergreen leaves shaped like arrowheads.
 In spring, it produces showy, white flowers.
 This colorful plant can grow and spread widely under the right conditions, and its conspicuous flowers make it a great selection when decorating a water garden.

-Not only do wetland plants add beauty to water gardens, but they also help create and maintain a healthy contained ecosystem.
+Not only do wetland plants add beauty to water gardens, but they also help create and maintain a healthy, contained ecosystem.
 Therefore, it is essential to seek advice from garden experts before selecting any wetland plant.
-With the right guidance, one will be conversant with the needs, growth habits and ultimate size of the plant they intend to buy.
+With the proper guidance, one will be conversant with the needs, growth habits, and ultimate size of the plant they intend to buy.